Terms & Conditions

 - For Economy Award Saver and Standard – Service fee of USD50 will apply.
-YQ surcharge will not be refunded except for Government Airport Departure tax
+YQ surcharge and Government Airport Departure tax will be refunded.

 - For Business Award Saver and Standard – Service fee of USD25 will apply.
-YQ surcharge will not be refunded except for Government Airport Departure tax
+YQ surcharge and Government Airport Departure tax will be refunded.

-If the cancellation of ticket is not requested prior to 4 hours of the scheduled flight departure, a no show fee will apply (refer 5.2 iv above), in addition to the refund fee above.
+If the cancellation of ticket is not requested prior to 4 hours of the scheduled flight departure, a no show fee will apply (refer 5.2 iv above), in a

 5.13.
 Other Award Changes